You are here

 The IRB often finds that the terms anonymous, confidential, and de-identified are used incorrectly.
 Knowing the correct use of these terms can help you determine the appropriate data management and security procedures for your project.

 Data are anonymous if no one, not even the researcher, can connect the data to the individual who provided it.
 No identifying information is collected from the individual, including direct identifiers such as name, address or student identification number.

 Researchers should be aware that collection of indirect identifiers (i.e., information regarding other unique individual characteristics) might make it possible to identify an individual from a pool of subjects.
 For example, a study participant who is a member of a minority ethnic group might be identifiable from even a large data pool.

 Confidential data has a link between the data and the individual who provided it.
 The research team is obligated to protect the data from disclosure outside the research according to the terms of the research protocol and the informed consent document.
 Methods to reduce the risk of inadvertent disclosure include:

 - Storing the subject’s name and/or other identifiers separately from the research data

 - Replacing the subject's name and other indentifiers with a unique code and using this code to refer to the subject data.
 Note that coding the data does not make that data anonymous.

 - Storing the code key separately from the subject's identifiers

-Data are considered de-identified when any direct or indirect identifiers or codes linking the data to the individual subject's identify are destroyed.
+Data are considered de-identified when any direct or indirect identifiers or codes linking the data to the individual subject's identity are stripped and destroyed.

 References and Resources